 Due to the existence of a legal institution known as the Waste Care Communication Forum, the coordination through this formal institution will increase and unite the waste management knowledge from different communities.
-The related legal institution is the Waste-care Community Communication Forum formed through the Kutasari Village Head Decision No. 11b Year 2018, on 7 March 2018.
-Based on the results of in-depth interviews and IGDs, the working mechanism of the related communication forum suggested by the informant is as follows:
+The related legal institution is the Waste-care Community Communication Forum formed through the Kutasari Village Head Decision No. 11b/2018, on 7 March 2018.
+Based on the results of in-depth interviews and FGDs, the working mechanism of the related communication forum suggested by the informant is as follows:

-- A. Stakeholders in handling the household waste consist of: Village Government, Individual Community Groups, neighborhood unit (RT), Community Unit (RW), Village Community Organization, Family Resilience Agency (PKK), (Family Resilience Cadres (Dani Wisma), Village Development Cadres, Self-Assisting Groups (KSM) of Waste, Waste Bank, and other communities. - B. i.
-The elements considered as the Communication Forum members of the household waste management in Kutasari Village consist of: village government, independent waste management, Self-Assisting Group (KSM), Waste Bank, representatives of Neighborhood Unit, representatives of Village Youth Organization (Kurang Turana), representatives of Village Development Cadres. - 2.
-Individually, the community can contribute directly to the implementation of household waste handling, independent waste management in their respective homes by sorting and destroying the activities in handling the household waste technicalities in one village area in which individuals can provide suggestions and inputs through the Neighborhood Unit institutions represented in the Forum or certain community groups, such as Family Resilience Agency (FKK) and Village Youth Organization (Kurwey Torussi) as well as Village development cadres or village officials. - 3.
-The Village Government as a government organizer has its representatives in the Communication Forum.
-Village officials obliged to become the Communication Forum members are the Sub village Head (Kirkus) plus I (one) another officer based on their main duties in the village government.
-Village officials as the Communication Forum members act as the communication bridge between the forum and the village government and between the community and the Forum. - 4.
-The communities as the members of organizations or groups in the village, such as the Village Youth Organization (Kurung Turuna), Family Resilience Agency (PKK), family resilience cadres as the village development activists or other groups, institutionally can provide advice through group representatives in the Communication Forum.
-The consequence is that these groups must actively absorb the group members' aspirations or from the community.
-This mechanism will shorten the distance between the community and group representatives in the Forum. - C. 1.
-The results of aspirations accommodated by each element are the Communication Forum members to become the materials for the forum discussion. - The Chair of Communication Forum schedules a incidental meeting to discuss any input or problem. - 3 At this meeting, all members must attend or at least every representative element is presented in the meeting.
+- 1. Stakeholders in handling the household waste consist of: Village Government, Individual Community Groups, neighborhood unit (RT), Community Unit (RW), Village Community Organization, Family Resilience Agency (PKK), (Family Resilience Cadres (Dasa Wisma), Village Development Cadres, SHGs of Waste, Waste Bank, and other communities. - 1.1 The elements considered as the Communication Forum members of the household waste management in Kutasari Village consist of: village government, independent waste management, SHGs, Waste Bank, representatives of Neighborhood Unit, representatives of Village Youth Organization (Karang Taruna), representatives of Village Development Cadres. - 1.2 Individually, the community can contribute directly to the implementation of household waste handling, independent waste management in their respective homes by sorting and eliminating the waste.
+Due to the activities in handling the household waste technicalities in one village area, individuals can provide suggestions and inputs through the Neighborhood Unit institutions represented in the Forum or certain community groups, such as Family Resilience Agency (PKK) and Village Youth Organization (Karang Taruna) as well as Village development cadres or village officials.